Internet Research Agency: Trolling themes

-A 2015 BBC News investigation identified the Olgino factory as the most likely producer of a September 2015 "Saiga 410K review" video where an actor posing as U.S. soldier shoots at a book that turns out to be a Quran, which sparked outrage.
+A 2015 BBC News investigation identified the Olgino factory as the most likely producer of a September 2015 "Saiga 410K review" video where an actor posing as a U.S. soldier shoots at a book that turns out to be a Quran, which sparked outrage.
 BBC News found among other irregularities that the soldier's uniform is not used by the U.S. military and is easily purchased in Russia, and that the actor filmed was most likely a bartender from Saint Petersburg related to a troll factory employee.

 The citizen-journalism site Bellingcat identified the team from Olgino as the real authors of a video attributed to the Azov Battalion in which masked soldiers threaten the Netherlands for organizing the referendum on the Ukraine–European Union Association Agreement.

 Organized anti-Ukrainian campaign

 In the beginning of April 2014 there began an organized online campaign to shift public opinion in the Western world in a way that would be useful for Russian authorities regarding the Russian military intervention in Ukraine in 2014.
 Hacked and leaked documents from that time contain instructions for commenters posting at the websites of Fox News, The Huffington Post, TheBlaze, Politico, and WorldNetDaily.
 The requirement for the working hours for the trolls is also mentioned: 50 comments under news articles per day.
-Each blogger has to manage six accounts on Facebook, post at least three posts every day, and participate twice in the group discussions.
-Other employees have to manage 10 accounts on Twitter, publishing 50 tweets every day.
+Each blogger had to manage six accounts on Facebook, post at least three posts every day, and participate twice in the group discussions.
+Other employees had to manage 10 accounts on Twitter, publishing 50 tweets every day.
 Journalists concluded that Igor Osadchiy was a probable leader of the project, and the campaign itself was run by Internet Research Agency Ltd. Osadchiy denied his connection to the agency.

-The company is also one of the main sponsors of an anti-Western exhibition Material Evidence.
+The company was also one of the main sponsors of an anti-Western exhibition Material Evidence.

 In the beginning of 2016, Ukraine's state-owned news agency Ukrinform claimed to expose a system of bots in social networks, which called for violence against the Ukrainian government and for starting "The Third Maidan".
 They reported that the organizer of this system is the former anti-Ukrainian combatant Sergiy Zhuk from Donbas.
 He allegedly performed his Internet activity from Vnukovo District in Moscow.